armanriazi/armanriazi.github.io/docs/about.md

  > Birthday: 11/11/1989

+**In Addition**

+> Expertise with various blockchain platforms between permissioned vs. public chains.

+> Enthusiastic building solutions on blockchain protocols (e.g. Polkadot, Kusama, NEAR, Solana).

+> Trade Experience with layer 2 protocols.

+> Knowledge of some of the consensus mechanism technical knowledge like (x)POS, POW.

+> Knowledge of Digital Assets, Smart Contract Oracles, Inter-operability, private/permissioned blockchains and sustainability.

+> Knowledge of Ethereum development tools (i.e. Hardhat, OpenZeppelin).

+> Experience in delivering cloud-native architectures and solutions (e.g. Azure, IBM, Rancher).

+> Experience with writing/debugging and deploying Smart Contracts.

+> Experience with platform security, scalability, and reliability.

+> Understanding of the blockchain vendor landscape.

+> Understanding of how to layer blockchain network with cloud application and client UI through API streams.

+> Demonstrates strong value for diversity and ability to team and collaborate effectively.

+> Substantial experience developing and delivering executive level presentations.

+> Comfortable working in a virtual environment and managing a virtual team.

+> Flexibility/adaptability - comfortable working with ambiguity and continually evolving priorities.

+> Willingness to travel as required.

+> 5+ years technology consulting experience.

  ![Image title](assets/attachments/me.png)

  Over 10 years of experience in designing, developing, deploying, analyzing, and implementing [[Cloud]]-native, web, and software engineers.